-The Qualcomm® Thinkabit Lab™ provides students with a unique STEM experience and exposure to careers they may not know exist.
+The Qualcomm® Thinkabit Lab™ provides students with a unique STEM (science, technology, engineering and math) experience and exposure to careers they may not know exist.
 It also provides an opportunity for educators to learn best practices for engaging students in STEM.
 Students engage in hands-on engineering activities that involve problem-solving, creativity and collaboration.
 With the Thinkabit Lab experience, we are inspiring a new generation of tinkerers and inventors who will build on the foundation of 5G to invent the unimagined.
-To learn more, download our Qualcomm Thinkabit Lab 2-Page Overview.
+To learn more, download our Qualcomm Thinkabit Lab Overview.

-Why is Qualcomm committed to exposing students to STEM education at the Thinkabit Lab?
+Why is Qualcomm committed to exposing students to STEM (science, technology, engineering, and math) education?

 As a company of inventors and technologists, we care deeply about STEM.
 It is part of who we are and the foundation for everything we do.
 We are committed to contributing to a successful, robust, diverse and expanding pool of talent in STEM fields.
 Therefore, we invest in sustainable, STEM programs that reach, inspire and engage students of all ages, at all levels and from all backgrounds.
 We expose them to STEM concepts and careers that are essential to tomorrow’s workforce, not only at Qualcomm, but in every aspect of building the wireless, Internet of Things (IoT) and 5G ecosystems.